Chandakaniket/ARealtor.github.io/README.md

 ARealtor stands for, "A Smart Realtor".

 ## Executive Summary
-Buying a home is a big investment and most of us intend to spend 15-30 years of our lives in that home.
+Buying a home is a big investment and buyers usually spend 15-30 years in that home.
 Just as we test drive a car, we believe our consumers should be able to revisit their future homes.
-It is the ability to see yourself or picture your life/family there.
+It is the ability to see yourself or picture your life and family.
 ARealtor lets you take a virtual tour of your future home from the comfort of your couch using a laptop, tab, or a mobile device.

 Version 1.0